stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 ### How much does it cost?

-Sherlock is free to use for anyone doing sponsored research at Stanford.
+Sherlock is **free** to use for anyone doing sponsored research at Stanford.
 Any faculty member can request access for research purposes, and get an account with a base storage allocation and unlimited compute time on the global, shared pool of resources.

+!!! info "No CPU.hour charge"

+    Unlike all Cloud Service Providers and many HPC systems, there is no usage charge on Sherlock.

+    When you submit your work on Sherlock, you don't need to keep an eye on the clock and worry about how much that run will cost you.
+There is no limit on the total amount of computing you can run on the cluster, as long as resources are available, and there's no charge to use them, no matter how large or small your computations are.

 In case those free resources are not sufficient, Stanford Research Computing offers Faculty members the [opportunity to invest][url_invest] into the